Dairus01/Zircuit-Mainnet-Explorer/README.md

 ## Architecture

 This project is powered by **Blockscout Autoscout**, a managed deployment layer that automates explorer hosting and indexing.
-With Blockscout you can index your blockchain in minutes.
+With Blockscout you can index your blockchain in minutes and it was a very smooth procedure where you can see your status and logs.

 **Core components:**